SleepyFool-gh/Sleepy_macros/SELECT macro/readme.md

 :: Example_2
 <!-- multiple simultaneous groups:
-        selecting the 1st or 2nd link will remove ONLY the first two links, selecting the 3rd or 4th link will remove ONLY the latter two links -->
+        -> selecting the 1st or 2nd link (entree selection) will remove ONLY the first two links, -> selecting the 3rd or 4th link (dessert selection) will remove ONLY the latter two links -->

 <!-- entree selection -->
 <<select 'Order a burger.' 'entree'>>